JohnBasrai/argus-events/README.md

 - Graceful shutdown is now implemented using `tokio::signal::ctrl_c()` and Axum’s `with_graceful_shutdown`.
   Although initially marked complete in `ASSIGNMENT.md`, this was properly wired up and manually verified later.

+### Requirement Coverage

+For a complete mapping of all assignment requirements to source code (with line numbers), see:

+➡️ [`docs/ASSIGNMENT.md`](docs/ASSIGNMENT.md) → “✅ Requirement Verification Matrix (from tag: v0.2.3)”

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.